-Large scale works resumed circa 1480 - walls and roof of the building were built and circa 1500 - 1510 the decoration of interior was started.
+Large scale works resumed around 1480 - walls and roof of the building were built and sometimes around 1500 - 1510 the decoration of interior was started.

 Exterior of Milan Cathedral for long time remained plain, undecorated.
 Works slowed down after 1510, smaller adornments and interior details were added.

 Carlo Borromeo became archbishop of Milan in 1564 - and construction was restarted.
 Pellegrino Tibaldi was appointed as the new chief engineer in 1571 and he decided to modernize the architecture of the cathedral.
 Instead of the French inspired Gothic he proposed the genuine Italian Renaissance architecture.